nrr/diffeomorphic/category_diagrams/interview_questions.md

 What is your first instinct?
 Assume Linux on x86_64, a recent glibc, a program written in C or C++, and that you can move the core dump somewhere identical with symbol data, just to make it easy.
+Also, feel free to assume that it is single-threaded to limit the scope a bit.

 Bonus: What if you didn't have the source code for the task worker?

+Bonus bonus: What if it were multi-threaded?

 - - -